jundalisay/sp/content/en/research/rand/intellectual/part-10.md

 ---
-title: "For the New Intellectual"
+title: "Collectivism is Dead"
-heading: "Part 1"
+heading: "Part 10"
 description: ""
 c: "firebrick"
 weight: 85
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

 Perhaps the most craven attitude of all is the one expressed by the injunction “don’t be certain.”

 As stated explicitly by many intellectuals, it is the suggestion that if nobody is certain of anything, if nobody holds any firm convictions, if everybody is willing to give in to everybody else, no dictator will rise among us and we will escape the destruction sweeping the rest of the world.

-This is the secret voice of the Witch Doctor confessing that he sees a dictator, an Attila, as a man of confident strength and uncompromising conviction.
+This is the
+secret voice of the Witch Doctor confessing that he sees a dictator, an Attila, as a man of confident strength and uncompromising conviction.
 Nothing but a psycho-epistemological panic can blind such intellectuals to the fact that a